bufbuild/bufstream-demo/README.md

 The Iceberg demo uses the Docker Compose project defined in [./iceberg/docker-compose.yaml](./iceberg/docker-compose.yaml) to provide services such as an Iceberg catalog and Spark.

 1. Run `make iceberg-run` to start the Iceberg project.
 The Spark image is a large download, and there are multiple services to start.
 When you see `create-orders-topic-1 exited with code 0`, continue.
-2. Open a new terminal and run `make iceberg-produce` to create sample data.
+2. In a different terminal, run `make iceberg-produce` to create sample data.
 Once you've produced about 1,000 records, stop the process.
-3. Run `make iceberg-table` to run the Bufstream task for updating the Iceberg catalog.
-(This runs automatically in production.)
+3. Run `make iceberg-table` to manually run the Bufstream task that updates Iceberg catalogs.
 4. Open http://localhost:8888/notebooks/notebooks/bufstream-quickstart.ipynb, click within the SELECT query's cell, and use shift-return or the ▶︎ icon to build a revenue report based on the `orders` topic.
 5. This example is durable: the Compose project can be stopped and started without losing data.
 To remove all data and images, stop the Compose project and run `make iceberg-clean`.